opencypher/cypherdb/src/content/docs/get-started/graph-algorithms.md

 Merged 5657 mentorship relationships into the database
 ```

-The resulting graph can be visualized using [Kuzu Explorer](/visualization/kuzu-explorer),
+The resulting graph can be visualized using [CypherDB Explorer](/visualization/kuzu-explorer),
 and shows rich connections between scholars who mentored one another.

 <img src="/img/graph-algorithms/mentorship-graph.png" />

 Now that you've loaded the mentorship graph, you're ready to run graph algorithms on it!

-## Method 1: Kuzu `algo` extension
+## Method 1: CypherDB `algo` extension

-The first method to run a graph algorithm natively in Kuzu is using the `algo` extension.
+The first method to run a graph algorithm natively in CypherDB is using the `algo` extension.

 #### Install and load the extension